DFE-Digital/dfe-glossary/app/index.md

 Outstanding schools that work with others to provide high quality training to new and experienced staff.
 Cannot be lead schools or providers.

-### Teaching Vacancies (TVS)
+### Teaching Vacancies

 A service for [advertising, finding and applying for teaching jobs](https://teaching-vacancies.service.gov.uk/).
 Capitalised.
-Do not use the acronym publicly.
+Previously sometimes known within DfE by the acronym "TVS" (from previous name "Teacher Vacancy Service"), avoid using this or any other acronym.

 ## U